Index this page:

 Breakfast (included) is followed by your transportation to the airport for your flight home (or, if you wish, spend a day or two with the orphan community and Heshie).

-If you wish to depart later we still transport you from Moshi to Kilimanjaro International Airport.
+If you wish to depart later we still transport you from Moshi to Kilimanjaro International Airport at your convenience.
 If you extend your stay, we will assist you in making accommodation arrangements at our group rate – Note: after breakfast all meals and accommodation will be at your discretion.